Skip to content

 Deploy my local build — Generate a GitHub Action that deploys a directory you build locally with build-site

-Publish for me generates a GitHub Action that:
+Publish for me (--deploy publish-for-me) generates a GitHub Action that:

 1. Resolves the Ritual version (or uses the pinned RITUAL_VERSION variable) and restores the Ritual binary from cache if the version hasn’t changed